cppalliance/safe-cpp/proposal/draft.md

 If `main` checks out syntatically, its AST is lowered to MIR, where it is borrow checked.
 The hidden iterator that powers the ranged-for loop stays initialized during execution of the loop.
 The `push_back` _invalidates_ that iterator, by mutating a place (the vector) that the iterator has a constraint on.
 When the value `x` is next loaded out of the iterator, the borrow checker raises an error: `mutable borrow of vec between its shared borrow and its use`.
 The borrow checker prevents Safe C++ from compiling a program that may have exhibited undefined behavior.
 This is all done at compile time, with no impact on your program's size or speed.

 This sample is only a few lines, but it introduces several new mechanisms and types.
-Security experts keep reminding us that **C++ is very unsafe**.
-It takes a systematic effort to supply a superset of the language with a safe subset that has enough flexibility to remain expressive.
+A comprehensive effort is needed to supply a superset of the language with a safe subset that has enough flexibility to remain expressive.

 [^borrow-checking]: [The Rust RFC Book - Non-lexical lifetimes](https://rust-lang.github.io/rfcs/2094-nll.html)